-The fall-time favorite that I admittedly have still never tried(!) has quickly become synonymous with the Starbucks name, so I’d be certifiably insane to not teach you how to make it at home.
-That way, you could start every day with a PSL.
-As a bonus, Chowhound’s DIY Homemade Pumpkin Spice Latte recipe has way less sugar than the original and can even be made vegan if you want!
+The fall favorite that I admittedly have still never tried(!) has become synonymous with the Starbucks name, so I’d be totally remiss not to teach you how to make it at home.
+This way, you can start every day with a lower-sugar (but still seasonally delightful) PSL.
 You’re so welcome.

-For the latte itself, you’ll want to start by heating your milk for one minute and then frothing it a bit; if you don’t have a handheld frother, never fear.
+For the latte itself, you’ll want to start by heating your milk for 1 minute and then frothing it a bit.
+If you don’t have a handheld frother, never fear.
 Here’s how to froth milk without an espresso machine (or an electric frother, for that matter).
 For the full PSL effect, be sure to top with whipped cream and some pumpkin pie spice.

-This is the perfect drink for a hot day (or a cheat day), and it’s the drink that got me hooked on Starbucks years before I discovered my need for pure shots of bitter espresso straight into my bloodstream.
-And this Caramel Frappuccino recipe was actually featured on Good Morning America, so you know it’s a good copycat!
+This is the perfect drink for a hot day, the one that got me hooked on Starbucks years before I discovered my need for pure shots of espresso straight into my bloodstream.
 You can use espresso shots or strongly brewed coffee, and any milk you like.
-You’ll also need both caramel sauce and caramel syrup, but the xanthan gum is optional (it’s there to thicken things up for the ideal frappe kind of texture, but adding more ice works just as well).
+You’ll also need caramel syrup, which is worth the splurge if you enjoy these drinks as much as I do.

 A more restrained but equally refreshing option that still satisfies the craving for a little something sweet (and salty), this simple cold brew with creamy, salted sweet foam is perfect.
-This copycat salted cream cold foam cold brew recipe promises everything you love about the drink, except the instant gratification part, since you’ll need to steep your cold brew for about 18 hours.
+The recipe promises everything you love about the drink, except the instant gratification part, since you’ll need to steep your cold brew for about 18 hours.

-This is actually one of Starbucks’ most popular drinks.
-It’s my go-to when I’m craving something very sweet, and it’s the everyday order of none other than Kim Kardashian West.
-Celebrities, they’re just like us.
-Now, this White Chocolate Mocha recipe calls for about 3 tablespoons of white chocolate chips rather than syrup, but if you like it much sweeter, just add more chocolate!
+This recipe calls for about 3 tablespoons of white chocolate chips rather than syrup, but if you like it sweeter, just add more chocolate!
 Make sure to whisk often when heating your coffee, milk, and chocolate, and don’t skip the whipped cream and chocolate shavings on top.

 Hot or iced, the Starbucks vanilla latte is my thing.
 It’s so simple, yet so delicious.
 It’s even perfect with any kind of milk — regular, soy, coconut, you name it!
-And this one is so easy, you don’t even need a recipe.
-Froth your favorite milk with a whisk or blender, add your preferred espresso or strong coffee, and pick up some vanilla syrup from your local grocery store.
-When summer comes around again, I strongly suggest making this over some ice.
+Plus, it’s so easy, you barely even need a recipe… but, OK, we’ll give you one.

-Perhaps the most Instagram-worthy drink on this list, the iced caramel macchiato looks difficult because the espresso is so beautifully layered on the milk, but I promise it’s super simple, thanks to this Iced Caramel Macchiato recipe.
+Perhaps the most Instagram-worthy drink on this list, the iced caramel macchiato looks difficult because the espresso is so beautifully layered on the milk, but I promise it’s super simple, thanks to this recipe.

 In what is perhaps the most basic thing in the world, I stop in a Starbucks drive through once a week every summer on the way to beach volleyball for one of these things.
 The passion tea lemonade is as addicting as it is delicious, and I think it’s just as good unsweetened.

-To get really festive, top it with whipped cream and crushed candy canes (which, I’ll admit, may be hard to find now that Christmas is long gone.
-I won’t tell anyone if you use the peppermint candies from your grandma’s house in the off season).
+To get really festive, top it with whipped cream and crushed candy canes (which, I’ll admit, may be hard to find when it’s not Christmas time.
+I won’t tell if you use the peppermint candies from your grandma’s house in the off season).